szkly/node-kreta/README.md

 This library's functions help in the following:

-- Get every or only the latest evaluation(s), absence(s), note(s) or upcoming exam(s)
+- Get every (or only the latest) evaluation, recorded absence, note or upcoming exam
 - Get your lessons for any week from your timetable
 - Get all cancelled or substituted lessons easily
-- Get average grades easily
+- Get your average grades easily
-- Get all information that is stored about you in KRÉTA
+- Get all that information that is stored about you in KRÉTA
-- Get all homework which was given by a teacher
+- Get all the homework which was given by a teacher to you
 - Add or delete personal homework for any lesson

 ## Installation